bb-hajirah/COMP2113-Group-3-COBRA/README.md

 - **`Makefile`**: Automates the build process for compiling the project.

 ## Libraries 📖
--The code is compatible with standard and non-standard libraries.
+The code is compatible with standard and non-standard libraries.

--**Integration of the ncurses Library:** The use of `ncurses` library enables the creation of a visually compelling interface for terminal applications, providing seamless controls without the need for a graphical user interface.
+**Integration of the ncurses Library:** The use of `ncurses` library enables the creation of a visually compelling interface for terminal applications, providing seamless controls without the need for a graphical user interface.
 This allows developers to deliver a rich user experience directly within the terminal environment.

 ## Acknowledgment 🙏
 We took inspiration from a [Youtube video](https://www.youtube.com/watch?v=E_-lMZDi7Uw) by NVitanovic to understand the basic structure of the game.